The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 The chemical and physical properties of a star need to be considered in tandem.
 While we have talked about the stellar abundances, we now consider the physical characteristics of the star that are important for habitability.
 For example, the measurement of stellar activity (via Ca II H and K lines defined as the $R^{'}_{HK}$ index) indicates the strength of stellar magnetic field, which is directly responsible for the structure of the corona and propagation of solar winds and flares.
 Therefore, it is important for habitability that a star have relatively low stellar activity.
 In this section we analyze the properties of the stellar systems as it pertains to the habitability of potential terrestrial planets.
+Additionally, we have provided both the optimistic and conservative HZ radii \citep{Kopp13,Kopp14} for all 10 stars in Table \ref{physHZ}, indicating where liquid water could be expected on the surface of a planet.
+We have also determined an estimate of the periods and radial velocity measurements expected for potential Earth-like planets orbiting the ten stars at both the conservative and optimistic HZ radii, per the equations in \citet{Kane07}.
+Since we do not have stellar masses for our sample, we calculate an approximation using a main-sequence mass-temperature relationship: $(M/M{_\odot})^{2.5} = (T/T{_\odot})^4$, the values of which are listed in Table \ref{physHZ}.
+In this way, we hope to provide a reference for the RV precision required to detect potential planets in the context of upcoming space missions like PLATO, which will be dedicated to searching for these kind of planets.